Capcom Coin-Op: Pinball production

-1995 would see the release of their first pinball machine; Pinball Magic.
+Their first pinball machine; Pinball Magic, was released in 1995 and sold 1,200 units.
 While there was a reference to the original Gamestar company name in the playfield the title was released under the Capcom Coin-Op name.
 1996 would see the release of three further titles: Airborne, Breakshot, and Flipper Football.
 While Big Bang Bar was ready first, Flipper Football was considered more marketable, especially in Europe, and was moved ahead in the production queue.
 None of Capcom's machines sold in large quantities and the company was losing money.
 Faced with mounting losses, the low sales of Flipper Football, and the pinball market as a whole cooling from its peak a few years before the decision was made to cease making pinball machines in December of 1996.
 This cut off Flipper Football production after less than a thousand machines.
 While Big Bang Bar and Kingpin were finished and ready neither would enter full production by the time the company would shut down.
-Two further titles, Red Line Fever and Zingy Bingy, had reached the whitewood (prototype) stage but were not ready for production.
+Two further titles, motor-racing themed Red Line Fever and erotic Zingy Bingy, had reached the whitewood (prototype) stage but were not ready for production.